matutter/foremon/tests/README.md

 # Manual testing

+Manual testing for a release involves the steps shows in this section.
 These commands are used for testing manually.

 ### PyTest